-Removing nail polish can be easy and toxic-free with these all-natural nail polish remover recipes and hacks.
+Removing nail polish naturally is made easy with these all-natural nail polish remover recipes and hacks.

 My daughter loves to have what we call “in-home spa nights.”
 These usually include a bubble bath, painting nails, and lots of lotion.
 If not done right, spa night can also include a lot of toxins entering her little body.